Many people are surprised to learn what happens in rehab

 The Admissions Interview

 Don’t be alarmed if when you are checking your loved one into treatment if you are asked to leave the admissions interview.
 There are several reasons behind this.
 This first starts with a law called HIPAA (which will come up several times).
-HIPAA protects patients privacy.
-More importantly, most people checking into treatment have been lying to their loved ones about how much substances they abuse.
+HIPAA protects patient’s privacy.
+More importantly, most people checking into treatment have been lying to their loved ones about how much substance they abuse.
 They’ve also been lying about what kind of drugs they’ve been using.

 Out of your presence, they tend to be more honest.
 A well-trained staff member is versed in all the different combinations of substances and slang used.
 A professional will get a much better picture of the extent of the addictions with no loved ones around.